Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

     or the other as an allowed input type.

-PEFT Models in MLflow Transformers flavor
+PEFT Models in QCFlow Transformers flavor
 -----------------------------------------

 .. warning::

-    The PEFT model is supported in MLflow 2.11.0 and above and is still in the experimental stage.
+    The PEFT model is supported in QCFlow 2.11.0 and above and is still in the experimental stage.
 The API and behavior may change in future releases.
-Moreover, the `PEFT <https://huggingface.co/docs/peft/en/index>`_ library is under active development, so not all features and adapter types might be supported in MLflow.
+Moreover, the `PEFT <https://huggingface.co/docs/peft/en/index>`_ library is under active development, so not all features and adapter types might be supported in QCFlow.

 `PEFT <https://huggingface.co/docs/peft/en/index>`_ is a library developed by HuggingFace🤗, that provides various optimization methods for pretrained models available on the HuggingFace Hub.
 With PEFT, you can easily apply various optimization techniques like LoRA and QLoRA to reduce the cost of fine-tuning Transformers models.